- Start Date: 2024-03-11

 Amaranth provides many ways of specifying top-level ports, to be used as appropriate for the design:

-2. For a top-level synthesizable design without using a platform, IOPorts can be created manually as above.
+- For a top-level synthesizable design using a platform, ports are created by

 Reference-level explanation